Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/m4/task4.2/readme.md

 ### 4. How to determine belonging of user to the specific group?

-`groups` command should be ran to identify the groups membership of the user.
+`groups` command should be executed to identify the groups membership of the user.

 ![Screenshot5](https://github.com/Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/blob/main/m4/task4.2/Screenshots/5.jpg)